mrhollen/z-image-turbo-http-server/README.md

 You can:
 - Enter a text prompt.
-- Adjust Width and Height.
+- Adjust Width and Height (must be divisible by 16; helper suggests the nearest valid size).
+- Optionally enter an aspect ratio (e.g., `16:9`) to auto-calculate the other dimension.
 - Set a Seed (use `-1` for random).
 - Generate and download images.
+- Scroll through saved images in the gallery when `--save-dir` is set (infinite scroll).

 ## API Documentation